 My top tip for finding hospitality work abroad would be to prepare a CV.

-Most other people do not bother, but in my experience, bar and restaurant owners always appreciate the touch of professionalism.
+Most people don’t bother, but in my experience, bar and restaurant owners always appreciate the touch of professionalism.

-A CV helps to show you are a hard worker who will take the job seriously.
+A CV helps to show you are a hard worker who will take their summer job seriously.

 The second common option for people looking to find work overseas with no experience is to teach English as a Foreign Language.

-When I travelled around Colombia, I fell in love with the country (and salsa dancing) and immediately started looking for a job that would enable me to live there.
+When I traveled around Colombia, I fell in love with the country (and salsa dancing) and immediately started looking for a job that would enable me to live there.